 We help courts and communities respond creatively and effectively to domestic violence, sexual assault, stalking, and dating violence.

 Combining lessons learned at the local level with the latest research, our experts provide community-led, data-driven support to jurisdictions across the country looking to enhance their responses to domestic violence.
-With support from the U.S. Department of Justice’s Office on Violence Against Women, our experts offer training and hands-on assistance that rejects any one-size-fits-all frameworks.
+With support from the U.S. Department of Justice’s Office on Violence Against Women, our Gender and Family Justice team provides training and hands-on assistance that rejects any one-size-fits-all frameworks.
 Our work focuses on victim safety and covers civil and criminal justice system responses to domestic violence from initial needs assessments to implementation, evaluation, and ongoing training.

 To hear more from us, join our email list.
 We’ll let you know when we have an upcoming training, webinar, or new resource.

 DV RISC Clearinghouse

 To support a coordinated response to domestic violence homicide prevention and reduction, the Domestic Violence Resource for Increasing Safety and Connection (DV RISC), created with the support of the U.S. Department of Justice’s Office on Violence Against Women (OVW), is a national resource center featuring a wide variety of resources on risk and lethality assessments, multi-disciplinary community readiness tools, and training and technical assistance for communities working to identify and implement effective strategies.

 The Tucson City Domestic Violence Court is a high-volume criminal misdemeanor court.
 The Court specifically provides services and safety for Deaf victims of domestic violence through their partnership with Emerge!
 Center Against Domestic Abuse and the Community Outreach Program for the Deaf.